Securities Trading

 Vendors

-The DvP contract executes the atomic bind: security token transfers from seller's custody to buyer's custody and USDC transfers from buyer to seller in the same Base block.
+The DvP contract executes the atomic bind: the security token transfers from seller's custody to buyer's custody and the cash-leg stablecoin (Circle USDC is dominant; Circle EURC, Paxos USDP, and other regulated stablecoins fit the same role) transfers from buyer to seller in the same Ethereum block.
 Either both transfers succeed or neither does — the legs are bound by the EVM's atomicity guarantee, not by the good intentions of a CSD's timing window.
 Settlement risk is eliminated by code: the buyer can never be left holding cash with no security, and the seller can never be left holding a security with no cash.
-L4 Account (balance updates on both sides), L3 Execution (atomic swap logic), and L2 Consensus (block-level atomic ordering) are all lit — every layer at or below the enforcement line participates.
-Finality on Base is strong at one block (~2s) for institutional amounts under SEC Rule 15c6-1 T+1 thresholds; for sub-second finality needs, pair with Circle's Fast Finality Service or settle on a high-frequency venue (Lit Protocol, Lighter).
+L4 Account (balance updates on both sides), L3 Execution (atomic swap logic + the transfer-restriction module re-firing at moment of transfer), and L2 Consensus (block-level atomic ordering) are all lit — every layer at or below the enforcement line participates.
+Finality on Ethereum is strong at one block (~12s) for institutional amounts under SEC Rule 15c6-1 T+1 thresholds; the transfer-restriction smart contract re-checks the buyer's whitelist status at the moment of transfer (closing the front-run window between match-time eligibility and settlement-time eligibility).
 Builder: the DvP contract should receive the ISDA CDM-hashed trade ticket from Step 3 and verify that the hash matches the buyer/seller/amount/security triple before executing the atomic bind — this prevents ticket-substitution attacks.
 Emit a `DvPSettled(cdmHash, securityId, buyer, seller, amount, blockNum)` event; downstream regulatory reporting and post-trade reconciliation pipelines index by cdmHash.
-Compliance officer: satisfies C6 (reserve-backing on the USDC cash leg — Circle's 1:1 reserves under GENIUS §4(a) apply to the in-transit amount), C7 (Travel Rule on cross-border corridors if the transfer crosses $3,000 and either counterparty is in a non-US jurisdiction; packaged via IVMS101 alongside the CDM trade ticket), C13 (market-integrity recordkeeping of the atomic settlement event), and C16 (programmable-compliance enforcement — the transfer-restriction module re-fires at settlement).
-GENIUS §6 (AML/BSA) sanctions screening on the buyer's and seller's addresses is a pre-condition for the atomic call — wire Chainalysis OFAC oracle as a revert source.
+Compliance officer: satisfies C6 (reserve-backing on the cash-leg stablecoin — Circle's 1:1 reserves under GENIUS §4(a) apply to the in-transit USDC amount; equivalent reserve-backing rules apply to other regulated stablecoins fitting the cash-leg role), C7 (Travel Rule on cross-border corridors if the transfer crosses $3,000 and either counterparty is in a non-US jurisdiction; packaged via IVMS101 alongside the CDM trade ticket), C13 (market-integrity recordkeeping of the atomic settlement event), and C16 (programmable-compliance enforcement — the transfer-restriction module re-fires at settlement).
+The Reg D 506(c) safe harbor (17 C.F.R. § 230.506(c)) governs the security leg's transfer; GENIUS §6 (AML/BSA) sanctions screening on the buyer's and seller's addresses is a pre-condition for the atomic call — wire Chainalysis OFAC oracle as a revert source.
 MiCA Article 68 (originator information) and EU T2S settlement-standard compatibility apply for EU-jurisdictional legs.
-Honesty marker: 'atomic DvP' in production as of April 2026 is real on permissioned rails (Fnality USC, JPMorgan Onyx/Kinexys, Project Meridian at the BIS, Clearstream D7) and on public chains for private securities (Securitize + Base, Figure Markets on Provenance); atomic DvP for US public equities on the DTCC perimeter is still in pilot (Project Ion) and has not replaced the existing CNS/Fedwire settlement window.
+Honesty marker: 'atomic DvP' in production as of early 2026 is real on permissioned rails (Fnality USC, JPMorgan Onyx / Kinexys, Project Meridian at the BIS, Clearstream D7) and on public chains for tokenized private securities (the EVM-pattern stack S2 models is the dominant public-chain implementation); atomic DvP for US public equities on the DTCC perimeter is still in pilot (Project Ion) and has not replaced the existing CNS/Fedwire settlement window.

 Counterparty

-DvP settlement contract on Base · Chainalysis OFAC oracle
+DvP settlement contract on Ethereum · transfer-restriction module · Chainalysis OFAC oracle

 Latency